-Skydiving had been on my bucket list for a long time and skydiving in Hawaii surely had to be once of the best ways to tick it off.
-In this article, I’ll give you the low-down on what it was like to take a skydiving jump with Pacific Skydiving Honolulu.
+Skydiving had been on my bucket list for a long time and doing it over Oahu’s North Shore in Hawaii surely had to be once of the best ways to tick it off.
+In this article, I’ll give you the low-down on what it was like to skydive with Pacific Skydiving Honolulu.
 I’ve included at the end a detailed comparison between Pacific Skydiving Honolulu and Skydive Hawaii in case you’re comparing the two.
 I paid for my skydive with my own cash and I don’t work with Pacific Skydiving so this is an entirely unbiased review.

 Note: for anyone suffering with ear pressure issues, I also have a section on that and was fine with some precautions.

 Related Oahu Guides: How To Hike Diamond Head in Oahu | 10 Top Things To Do In Oahu For First Time Visitors | How To Visit Pearl Harbor | Things To Do In Pearl Harbor | 18 Hawaiian Fruits For A Taste of The Tropics

 Why I added skydiving to my bucket list